-This bike lock doesn't come with a solid secure rating but the company does offer a 30-day money back guarantee.
+This bike lock doesn't come with a sold secure rating but the company does offer a 30-day money back guarantee.
 It's is 12mm thick and made of zinc alloy.
 A u-shape is a good option for protecting your bicycle as long as the fit is tight enough to keep tools from getting in between.

 It weighs about 1.8 lbs which makes it more portable than other options but users still commented on how heavy it was.

 Using a combination lock is less secure than a key option but for users in low-crime areas or who need a lock for short periods of time, a combo means you don't have to worry about forgetting a key.
 For this model, a 4-digit code is required.

 It is covered in a PVC coating which actually makes it thicker.
 This lining helps prevent your frame from getting scratched.